etonello/crnpy/docs/source/tutorial.rst

 Network matrices
 ~~~~~~~~~~~~~~~~

-After a CRN object is created, matrices associated to the reaction network can be accessed.
+Attributes are available to create the main matrices associated to the reaction network.
 Available matrices are the
 stoichiometric matrix *stoich\_matrix*, the matrix of stoichiometric
 coefficients *complex\_matrix* (often called Y in the literature),